Ahura Mazda: In other religions

 In Manichaeism, the name Ohrmazd Bay ("god Ahura Mazda") was used for the primal figure Nāšā Qaḏmāyā, the "original man" and emanation of the Father of Greatness (in Manicheism called Zurvan) through whom after he sacrificed himself to defend the world of light was consumed by the forces of darkness.
 Although Ormuzd is freed from the world of darkness his "sons", often called his garments or weapons, remain.
 After a series of events, his sons, later known as the World Soul, will, for the most part, escape from matter and return to the world of light where they came from.
 Manicheans often identified many of Mani's cosmological figures with Zoroastrian ones.
 This may partly be because Mani was born in the greatly Zoroastrian Parthian Empire.

 In Sogdian Buddhism, Xwrmztʼ (Sogdian was written without a consistent representation of vowels) was the Sogdian derivation of the Avestan Ahura Mazda.
 Adhvagh was often used as a title for Ahura Mazda.
 Via contacts with Turkic peoples like the Uyghurs, this Sogdian name came to the Mongols, who still name this deity Qormusta Tengri (also Qormusta or Qormusda) is now a popular enough deity to appear in many contexts that are not explicitly Buddhist.

 The pre-Christian Armenians held Aramazd as an important deity in their pantheon of gods.
 He is thought to be a syncretic deity, a combination of the autochthonous Armenian figures Aram and his son Ara and the Iranian Ahura Mazda.
 In modern-day Armenia, Aramazd is a male first name.

+Legacy

+In modern history, Japanese multinational automotive manufacturer MAZDA, chose the name that derives from Ahura Mazda.
+The company interpolated the name as: "the god of wisdom, intelligence, and harmony, as a symbol of the origin of both Eastern and Western civilizations, and also as a symbol of automotive culture".